yunongch/cancer-cell-population-dynamic/README.md

 I wrote a python program to produce phase portrait based on those differential equations and got results similar to those in the paper.
 Here are my results
 <img src="images/Figure_1.png"> <img src="images/Figure_2.png">

 Unfortunately, I was too busy with my classwork and another research project so I stopped at this point.
+You can find the python programs I wrote for this project [here]()